 Behaviors have consequences, and always rescuing someone so they don’t reap those consequences is unhealthy for both of you.

 You are the only one that can make choices for you.
-Obviously, you will be happier if you are making healthy choices that nurture you and if you have the freedom to comfortably say yes or no. When you have set you own internal limits you will feel more comfortable when confronted with someone who is trying to get you to volunteer or force you into doing something that you would rather not do.
+Obviously, you will be happier if you are making healthy choices that nurture you and if you have the freedom to comfortably say yes or no. When you have set your own internal limits you will feel more comfortable when confronted with someone who is trying to get you to volunteer or force you into doing something that you would rather not do.

-Boundaries setting involves 3 things:
+Boundaries setting involves three things: